 Soon after, the early 2000s then saw the development of the nano-satellite – and with it, the ability for research groups, students and small organisations to build their own satellites and have them launched into space.

-In Australia, groups such as BLUEsat at UNSW have built their own cubesat; the global QB-50 project had three cubesats developed by UNSW, University of Sydney, ANU and University of Adelaide, all of which were recently launched; and the cubesat SkyHopper at the University of Melbourne is currently underway.
+In Australia, groups such as BLUEsat at UNSW have built their own CubeSat; the global QB-50 project had three CubeSats developed by UNSW, University of Sydney, ANU and University of Adelaide, which were launched in 2017; and the CubeSat SkyHopper at the University of Melbourne is currently underway.

-And of course, we’re planning to launch our inaugural cubesat in late 2018!
+And of course, we’re planning to launch our inaugural CubeSat in the near future!